 Much like how gastro pubs and breweries offer experimental beers on tap, here at Smith Teas you can find experimental teas on tap, including some smooth nitro-filled bubbly teas.

-The use of nitro is interested.
+The use of nitro is interesting.
 CO2 bubbles give that harder ‘pop’ bubble feel, but nitro bubbles are smaller and give a much smoother, almost Guinness-like texture to the tea.

 Umami Cafe at Portland’s Japanese Garden

 If your city has a Japanese Garden, I promise you I will find it.
-This is an absolutely beautiful spot, that combines a traditional Japanese garden, with modern tea service and gorgeous architecture that blends new and old.
+This absolutely beautiful spot combines a traditional Japanese garden, modern tea service, and gorgeous architecture that blends new and old.